entigolabs/infralib-lab/4/readme.txt

 The "dev-infra" step will only run once to make sure the code is in sync with the infrastructure.
 Later version changes of this update do not run the pipeline since the "aws/mariadb" modules checksum does not change.

-You will have to approve the "dev-apps" step for each version since it contains changes. <https://eu-north-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/dev-apps/view?region=eu-north-1>
+The "dev-apps" step is approved automatically for each version. <https://eu-north-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/dev-apps/view?region=eu-north-1>

 The version 2.0.31 contains a database schema update and a new "img" workload.
 Verify that the new bucket is created <https://eu-north-1.console.aws.amazon.com/s3/buckets?region=eu-north-1>